lexie-liang/LiangJiayu.github.io/index.md

 ---

 ## About Me
-I'm a research assistant of the <a href="https://slablab.weebly.com/" target="_blank">Speech, Learning, and the Brain (SLaB)</a> at the Hong Kong University of Science and Technology, working under the mentorship of Prof. <a href="https://sites.google.com/site/qinzhenquentin/" target="_blank">Zhen QIN</a>.
+I'm a research assistant of the <a href="https://slablab.weebly.com/" target="_blank">Speech, Learning, and the Brain (SLaB) Lab</a> at the Hong Kong University of Science and Technology, working under the mentorship of Prof. <a href="https://sites.google.com/site/qinzhenquentin/" target="_blank">Zhen QIN</a>.
 I'm interested in experimental phonetics, second/foreign language acquisition, and psycholinguistics.
 My current research uses psycholinguistic methods to examine how English lexical stress is perceptually learned and consolidated by second-language learners.

 ## Research Interests